Researcher | Research Overview

 A graduate of Colby College, Dr. Cummings received her medical degree from the University of Rochester, and training in pediatrics, neonatology and ethics at Yale.
 She participated in Yale’s Interdisciplinary Center for Bioethics Program in Bioethics (2011) and completed the Fellowship Program in Medical Ethics through the Division of Medical Ethics at Harvard Medical School (2012-2013).
-Dr. Cummings is currently an Instructor in Pediatrics at Harvard Medical School and an attending neonatologist in the Division of Newborn Medicine at Boston Children’s Hospital and St. Elizabeth’s Medical Center.
-She is an Ethics Associate and permanent member of the Ethics Advisory Committee at Boston Children’s Hospital.
-Dr. Cummings completed additional training in effective physician-patient communication via Harvard’s PERCS program (Program to Enhance Relational and Communication Skills) through HMS’ Institute for Professionalism and Ethical Practice (IPEP) and is now a PERCS Faculty Facilitator in the NICU at BCH.
-She is also the Medical Director of the Compassionate Care Committee at St. Elizabeth’s Medical Center, while also serving on the hospital’s Ethics Committee there.
+Dr. Cummings is currently an Assistant Professor in Pediatrics at Harvard Medical School and an attending neonatologist in the Division of Newborn Medicine at Boston Children’s Hospital and Beth Israel Deaconess Medical Center.
+As an Ethics Associate, she is a member of the Ethics Advisory Committee at Boston Children’s Hospital, and is Director of Medical Ethics & Humanities for the Division of Newborn Medicine.
+Dr. Cummings also serves on the hospital’s Institutional Review Board.